Desk with Laptop, Calculator, Files and small model of house with epc colours

 To calculate heat loss in a particular moment, the u-value is multiplied by the temperature difference and then multiplied by the area of the element to give the number of Watts being lost through that element.

-Back to our subject though, and in summary, for the majority of properties where RDSAP is used, the assumed u-values result in a very reasonable assessment at a very reasonable cost to the property owner.
+Back to our subject though, and in summary, for the majority of properties where RDSAP is used, the assumed u-values result in a reasonably accurate assessment at a very reasonable cost to the property owner.

 However, there are cases where buildings are constructed with energy performance that is significantly better than the minimum required by building regulations at the time.

-The methodology however provides the ability for an assessor to override the u-values.
+The methodology however provides the ability for an assessor to override these u-values.

 This comes with some caveats however.